 People as well as plants

-People are as important as plants in a physic garden.
-This summer in the Urban Physic Garden hosts festival of talks, workshops, film screenings and events!
-The garden provides a platform for artists, designers, gardeners and health practitioners from a diverse range of backgrounds and cultures.
-It is a place for lively debate – an outside space where a range of people can come together to explore the role of plants in science, health, well-being and the environment.
+The Urban Physic Garden provides a platform for artists, designers, gardeners and health practitioners from a diverse range of backgrounds and cultures.
+It is a place for lively debate – where people can come together to explore the role of plants in science, health, well-being and the environment.